hazelcast/hazelcast/hazelcast-documentation/src/ConfigurationProperties.md

 ## Advanced Configuration Properties

-There are some advanced configuration properties to tune some aspects of Hazelcast.
+Hazelcast has advanced configuration properties to tune some aspects of it.
 These can be set as property name and value pairs through declarative configuration, programmatic configuration or JVM system property.

 ### Declarative Configuration